 Students will learn the skills necessary to succeed as sports reporters and will be required to read, watch and listen to sports reporting from a variety of sources.

-Prerequisite: COMM 201 or COMM 302 or consent of department chair.
+Prerequisite: COMM 201 or COMM 201W, or COMM 302, or consent of department chair.

 Offered: Fall.